Source :- i.pinimg . com

 Cure Many Diseases:

-Badha Padmasana is a good yoga pose to cure diseases.
+Badha Padmasana is a good meditation pose to cure diseases.
 Regular practice of this yoga helps in diseases of the heart, stomach, lungs, liver, etc. Apart from this posture, indigestion, flatulence, headache, migraine, and uterus, The problems of cervical spondylitis are relieved.
 Baddha Padmasana is beneficial to improve the functions of the digestive system and constipation.

 Increase Mental Stability: